-In re Nortel Networks, Inc., et al., Frequently Asked Questions Concerning Retiree Welfare Benefits and the Settlement Currently Pending Court Approval
+In re Nortel Networks, Inc., et al., Frequently Asked Questions Concerning Retiree Welfare Benefits and the Settlement That was Approved by the Bankruptcy Court

-Nortel and the Retiree Committee have entered into a proposed settlement agreement (the "Settlement Agreement") which, if approved by the Bankruptcy Court, will allow Nortel to terminate all retiree welfare benefits in exchange for a payment of approximately \$67 million (the "Settlement Payment").
-The Settlement Agreement was reached after months of negotiations between Nortel and the Retiree Committee, with the assistance of a Courtappointed mediator, after Nortel requested Court permission to terminate all of its retiree welfare benefit plans.
-The Settlement Agreement will not become effective unless and until it is approved by the Bankruptcy Court after a hearing to consider any objections.
-If the Settlement Agreement is approved, the Settlement Payment will be used in the manner described below.
+On April 2, 2013, the Bankruptcy Court entered an Order (the "Approval Order") approving the settlement agreement between Nortel and the Retiree Committee (the "Settlement Agreement").
+The Settlement Agreement allows Nortel to terminate all retiree welfare benefits in exchange for a payment of approximately \$66 million (the "Settlement Payment").
+The Settlement Agreement was reached after months of negotiations between Nortel and the Retiree Committee, with the assistance of a Court- appointed mediator, after Nortel requested Court permission to terminate all of its retiree welfare benefit plans.
+The Settlement Agreement is now effective.